decred/dcrdata/README.md

 See [Front End Development](#front-end-development) for more information.

-### Building dcrdata with Go 1.11
+### Building dcrdata with Go

 Go 1.11 introduced [modules](https://github.com/golang/go/wiki/Modules), a new
 dependency management approach, that obviates the need for third party tooling such as `dep`.

-Usage is simple and nothing is required except Go 1.11.
-If building in a folder under `GOPATH`, it is necessary to explicitly build with modules enabled:
+Usage is simple and nothing is required except Go 1.11 or later.
+If building in a folder under `GOPATH`, it is necessary to explicitly build with modules
+enabled:

     GO111MODULE=on go build